zholderman6722/cis237assignment6/README.md

 You must create your own Controller for handling the work of maintaining the Beverages and dealing with any pages related to maintaining the beverages.
 This will be the Controller portion of MVC.

 You must create any Views that you need to for handling the work of maintain the Beverages.
 This includes the list of beverages and views to add, update, and delete.
 This will be the View portion of MVC.

+When creating a new beverage, the user must be able to enter in the id for the beverage.
+When updating a beverage, the user should NOT enter in the id.
+Since the id is a primary key, users should be unable to change that.
+The list of updatable fields are as follows:

+* Description
+* Pack
+* Pack
+* Active

 Here is a reminder of how to connect to your Beverage Database.